-Each student will be assigned a locker as close as possible to his/her career & technical lab or shop area.
+Each student will be assigned a locker if desired as close as possible to their career & technical lab, shop area, or 1st period class.
 For your own protection, keep your locker combination to yourself.
 You should not share your locker with another student.
 Your instructor can help you resolve any difficulty you may encounter with your locker.
 Students are expected to secure books and materials for each segment of the school day, thereby eliminating the need for frequent trips to the lockers.

 Lockers, desks, cabinets and similar property are property of the school and as such, they and their contents may be searched at any time and without warning.
 Please note that there is no expectation of privacy when using a school locker.
 The school district is not responsible for items stolen from lockers.
 Search dogs may be brought in at the discretion of school authorities.